General FAQs

 I hired a contractor or landscaper to do a digging project on my property.
 Do I still need to contact Indiana 811?

 Your contractor is responsible for contacting 811.
-Before any excavation takes place, you should confirm that they have contacted 811 and any non-member utilities to request that the approximate location of the buried utilities be marked with flags or paint.
+Before any excavation begins, confirm that they have submitted a ticket with 811, contacted any non-member utilities so buried facilities can be marked with flags or paint, and checked positive response.

 Is there a fee to have utility lines marked on my property?

-No. Using Indiana 811’s services are always free.
+No. Using Indiana 811’s service is always free.

 Do I need to notify 811 even if I am digging in an area that has previously been marked?